Superbike World Championship

 The motorcycles that race in the championship are tuned versions of motorcycles available for sale to the public, by contrast with MotoGP where purpose built machines are used.
 MotoGP is the motorcycle world's equivalent of Formula One, whereas Superbike racing is similar to sports car racing.

 Europe is Superbike World Championship's traditional centre and leading market.
-However, rounds have been held in the United States, Malaysia, New Zealand, Canada, Japan, Argentina, Australia, Russia, Qatar, Thailand, and South Africa and the series plans on keeping extra-European circuits in rotation.
-An Indonesian race was also proposed for the 2008 season, but this was later cancelled by the FIM, though it was later introduced in the 2021 season.
+However, rounds have been held in the United States, Canada, Malaysia, Indonesia, Thailand, Japan, Argentina, Australia, New Zealand, Qatar, and South Africa and the series plans on keeping extra-European circuits in rotation.

-The championship is regulated by the FIM, the international governing body of motorcycle racing.
-As of 2025 the championship is organised by Liberty Media via its subsidiary Dorna.
+The championship is regulated by the Fédération Internationale de Motocyclisme (FIM) and organised by MotoGP Sports Entertainment Group.